gaelfoppolo/self-service-data-analytics/instructions/AWS/01-AWS.md

 ## Setup AWS instances

-We are going to create EC2 instances using the latest Ubuntu Server as OS.
+We are going to create EC2 instance using the latest Ubuntu Server as OS.

 ###Select instance